custom-dev-tools/wampserver-php-cli-version-changer/README.md

 #### So can I safely use this script?

-Currently, yes (but this may change if WampServer decides in the future to begin using either or both of your systems environmental path variables).
+Currently, yes (but this may change if WampServer decides in the future to begin using either or both of your systems environment path variables).

 ### How do I add more PHP versions?
 To add more PHP versions to your WampServer v3 installation visit [SourceForge](https://sourceforge.net/projects/wampserver/files/WampServer%203/WampServer%203.0.0/Addons/Php/).